Pre1/ChatBot/README.md

 		eg: `/post 2 3 id=123 test`
 		=> same thing as the above but it'll be posted to a channel with ID of `123`

+THe bot works on the Chatr proj by default: https://github.com/Pre1/Chatr2.0-UI